 Performance level is an indication of the faculty member's accountability for meeting University, college, and departmental expectations for academic performance and responsibilities.
 Performance level for the teaching component must be indicated as satisfactory or unsatisfactory.
 Faculty must meet basic job expectations to achieve a satisfactory rating.
 Factors determining the performance level may include:

 - meeting classes regularly;

 - achieving appropriate student learning outcomes and student success rates;

 - meeting a threshold score on the SEI as established by the department or college;

 - activities relating to assisting students in meeting their academic goals;

 - maintaining throughout the semester appropriate office hours at different times of the day on different days of the week in order to be accessible to students;

-- course syllabi which include required elements according to MSU Handbook, college, or department guidelines;
+- course syllabi that include required elements according to University policy and college/department guidelines;

 - use of technology to enhance course delivery where appropriate;

 - posting syllabus on Moodle or other electronic sites as required; and